 - Stuckey, M.H., 2006, Low-flow, base-flow, and mean-flow regression equations for Pennsylvania streams: U.S. Geological Survey Scientific Investigations Report 2006-5130, 84 p.

 - Clune, J.W., Chaplin, J.J., and White, K.E., 2018, Comparison of regression relations of bankfull discharge and channel geometry for the glaciated and nonglaciated settings of Pennsylvania and southern New York: U.S. Geological Survey Scientific Investigations Report 2018–5066, 20 p., https://doi.org/10.3133/sir20185066.

 In addition to solving the above regression equations, Pennsylvania StreamStats can be used to delineate drainage areas and to provide the basin characteristics that are needed as input for the Baseline Streamflow Estimator (BASE) program, which can estimate daily mean streamflows for 1960-2008 for user-selected sites on ungaged streams.
 The estimates provided by BASE assume that flows at the selected site are minimally altered by human activities.
 Additional information on the BASE program, including instructions for downloading, installing, and operating the program are at the following web page:

-StreamStats for Pennsylvania was developed in cooperation with the Pennsylvania Department of Protection, the Federal Emergency Management Agency, the Pennsylvania State Association of Township Supervisors, and the Susquehanna River Basin Commission.
+- StreamStats for Pennsylvania was developed in cooperation with the Pennsylvania Department of Environmental Protection, the Federal Emergency Management Agency, the Pennsylvania State Association of Township Supervisors, and the Susquehanna River Basin Commission.